zawtiger/mygamelist/README.md

 3) Run the "install.sql".
 There are two options.

-  a) You can use phpMyAdmin or other admin tools to administer your database to import the "install.sql" file. or
+  a) phpMyAdmin or other admin tools can be used to administer your database to import the "install.sql" file. or
   b) On command line: `mysql -u [user] -p < install.sql`